finos/FDC3/docs/fdc3-intro.md

 FDC3 provides an **open standard for interoperability** between applications on the financial desktop.

-This includes standardized verbs to invoke actions between applications ("Intents"), a standardized data format ("Context Data"), a REST-based App Directory standard, and standardized API operations (a "Desktop Agent").
+This includes standardized verbs to invoke actions between applications ("intents"), a standardized data format ("context data"), a REST-based App Directory standard, and standardized API operations (a "Desktop Agent").

 ## Motivation